Install Prisma Client | node-postgresql

 $

-.prisma/client folder contains your generated Prisma Client, and is modified each time you change the schema and run the following command:
+prisma generate for you which reads your Prisma schema and generates a version of Prisma Client that is tailored to your models.

-This command reads your Prisma schema and generates your Prisma Client library:
+Whenever you update your Prisma schema, you will have to update your database schema using either

 Was this helpful?